Tourism in Brisbane: Howard Smith Wharves

 Howard Smith Wharves along the New Farm Cliffs below the Story Bridge is a stretch of riverside parkland which incorporates numerous entertainment and restaurant venues.

-Eagle Street Pier
+Eat Street Markets

-Eagle Street Pier is a riverside entertainment precinct which is home to numerous restaurants.
+Brisbane's Eat Street Markets (formerly known as Eat Street Markets), is a lively food hub that occupies a repurposed wharf at Hamilton.
+It uses recycled shipping containers to showcase 70+ vendors offering diverse international and local foods.
+From Asian street fare to gourmet burgers and desserts, visitors can indulge in a culinary adventure.
+Live music and entertainment add to the bustling atmosphere, making it a popular spot for locals and tourists alike.
+Eat Street Markets is only open on weekends, and is easily accessed by car or Citycat.

 Portside Wharf

 Portside Wharf, located approximately 7 km from the Brisbane CBD on the Brisbane River, is a residential, retail precinct with numerous cafes, restaurants, shops and cinemas.

 Throughout Brisbane

-RiverWalk
+Riverwalk

 Brisbane is notable for its Brisbane Riverwalk network, which runs along much of the Brisbane River foreshore throughout the inner-city area, with the longest span running between Newstead and Toowong.
 Another popular stretch runs beneath the Kangaroo Point Cliffs between South Brisbane and Kangaroo Point.
 Several spans of the Riverwalk are built out over the Brisbane River.
 Brisbane also has over 27 km of bicycle pathways, mostly surrounding the Brisbane River and city centre.
 Other popular recreation activities include the Story Bridge adventure climb and rock climbing at the Kangaroo Point Cliffs.